uQr/cordova-docs/tutorial-cordova-5/README.md

 You can find a [great tutorial on using the CSP in detail here](http://www.html5rocks.com/en/tutorials/security/content-security-policy/), but here are some common "gotcahas" for those new to the concepts:

-1. By default, applying a CSP policy **disables both eval() and inline script** but the CSP policy in the **Cordova template enables eva()**.
+1. By default, applying a CSP policy **disables both eval() and inline script** while the CSP policy in the **Cordova template leave inline disabled but enables eval()**.
-	- That means no script tags with JavaScript in it, no "on" event handler attributes on HTML elements, no eval(), no new Function(), etc. Disabling these features effectivley makes it impossible to do cross-site scripting because there is no way to inject JavaScript anywhere that does not originate from a file.
+	- Disabling both eval and inline script means no script tags with JavaScript in it, no "on" event handler attributes on HTML elements, no eval(), no new Function(), etc. Disabling these features effectivley makes it impossible to do cross-site scripting because there is no way to inject JavaScript anywhere that does not originate from a file.
 If you're propertly manging your whitelists, you're very secure.

 	- The problem is that disabling eval() in particular can break quite a few web frameworks.